techiediaries/techiediaries/_posts/drafts/2020-01-4-angular-9-ajax-get-and-post-requests-example.md

 ---
 layout: bpost
-title: "Angular 9/8 Http Get and Post Requests Example"
+title: "Angular 9/8 Ajax Get and Post Requests Example"
 image: "images/content/angular.jpg"
 excerpt: "In this post, we'll create a simple example with Angular 9/8 and HttpClient that sends Get and Post requests to fetch and post data from/to a backend server"
 skipRss: true